-By Daniel Opacki
+by Daniel Opacki

 Several weeks have passed since I’ve read another duplicated criticism of Aung San Suu Kyi and her slipping/cracked/falling/lost/melting/peeling/oxidized/rusting/tarnished/shrinking/low-hanging halo.

 The metaphor of her “lost halo” and coming soon no doubt, her quest to reclaim it, may one day be akin to searching out the Holy Grail.
 We may see a Buddhist version of the movie The DaVinci Code.
-In a movie Tom Hanks, or Jackie Chan, will run around jailbreaking the mysteries and symbolism on the temples of Bagan in a movie called The Teashop Codes.
+In a movie Tom Hanks, or Jackie Chan, will run around jail breaking the mysteries and symbolism on the temples of Bagan in a movie called The Teashop Codes.
 It could end with The Lady’s halo found in the valley below Golden Rock at a geometrically perfect place on Google Maps inside of a grass basket filled with tomatoes.
 Who knew?

 With nothing better to do, I googled “Aung San Suu Kyi + halo,” and got 65,800 hits.
 I also queried my unmonetized, unadvertised, quiet website, “Bamboodazed” and discovered a miserly, yet oddly generous, 1,350 hits.
 Combined, a search for, “Aung San Suu Kyi + Bamboodazed” sputtered an unsurprising pittance of 274 blags.
 What does it all mean?

-All I know is that the journalist Bertil Litner, with his expert knowledge from years-long and deeply burrowed insight about Burma, didn’t start the trend of the Lady and her halo.
-Nevertheless, Litner’s 2016 article, One Year On In Myanmar, Is Suu Kyi’s Halo Slipping?, is one of a respectable few articles on Suu Kyi’s halo worth the time to read.
+All I know is that the journalist Bertil Litner, with his expert knowledge from years-long and deeply burrowed insight into Burma, didn’t start the trend of the Lady and her halo.
+Nevertheless, Litner’s 2016 article, One Year On In Myanmar, Is Suu Kyi’s Halo Slipping?, is one of a respectable few articles on Suu Kyi’s halo worth time to read.

-As far as I can tell, it began with The Economist online in 2013 titled, Aung San Suu Kyi, the halo slips.
+As to Suu Kyi’s mystical headlining halo’s haranguing happenstance, as far as I can tell, it began with The Economist online in 2013 titled, Aung San Suu Kyi, the halo slips.
 Indeed.

 Public skepticism and doubt of politicians are necessary forms of dissent in a Democracy.
 Surely, Suu Kyi deserves no more or less than any other politician.
 It was her choice to join the racket.
 But the West benighted Suu Kyi with a halo long ago, and the international focus on Suu Kyi probably saved her life at one point.
 But watching the herd of formerly adoring Western supporters peck off her supposed halo is unpleasant.